turingschool/front-end-curriculum/lessons/websockets.md

 ### Getting Started

 [This repository][rn] contains a simple little Express app that servers a static `index.html` page.
-It also has [Socket.io][] hooked up by default—despite the fact that we're not using it at this moment.
+It also has [Socket.io][] hooked up by default — despite the fact that we're not using it at this moment.

-You can fire up the server with `npm start`.
+Run `npm install`.
+Then you can fire up the server with `npm start`.

 Let's start with a simple "hello world" implementation.